 English is assessed formatively and summatively using a variety of assessment tools including in -house developed assessment systems adapting the work published by Ros Wilson, Sheffield Stat, Twinkl, Jonathon Bond and Rising Stars.
 Termly summative assessments are also utilised to support the teachers overall assessments.
-We have used all these sources to create our own assessment system in order to confidently assess progress of all children in all classes whilst ensuring the children are accurately assessed against the national curriculum expectations.
+We have used all these sources to create our own assessment system in order to confidently assess progress and attainment of all children.